jai8004/WineQualityMlops/README.md

-MLOPS DEMO on WineQuality Data Set Using DVC and MLFLOW
+MLOPS demo on WineQuality Data Set using DVC and MLFLOW.